Featured

 My private practice and consulting businesses have yielded some of the most fulfilling work experiences in all of my years as a social worker.
 I loved my therapist chair from beginning to end.
 I continue to enjoy this mentor chair from which I type this moment.

-Life brings changes in waves of turbulence.
+Sometimes, life brings changes in waves of turbulence.
 The most recent wave in my life requires my full attention.
-In order to fly through it without getting too banged up in the roughness of it, earlier this year I made the difficult decision to close my practice and consulting businesses (reopened in February for limited services).
+To fly through it without getting too banged up in the roughness of it, earlier this year I made the difficult decision to close my practice and consulting businesses (reopened consulting in February).

-The private practice start-up guide that many clinicians inspired and have come to know me for is now available exclusively on Amazon!
-It’s FREE for everyone through Sunday, February 5th, 2023.
-It’ll continue to be FREE to borrow in the Amazon Kindle Unlimited Subscription program through April 30th, 2023.
+The private practice start-up guide inspired by clinicians asking for help starting their practice is now available exclusively on Amazon!
+The eBook version was FREE for everyone through Sunday, February 5th, 2023.
+It’ll continue to be FREE to borrow in the Amazon Kindle Unlimited Subscription program.

 Are you wondering how my book is being received?
-I was too, so I checked all day long for six days straight after publication (nope, not obsessed with stats, sheesh).
+I was too, so I checked all day long for six days straight after publication (nope, not obsessed with stats).

-After achieving #1 Best Sellers Ranking in Private Practice Management and #1 in Psychology Reference on Day 2 of publication, it remained there for days on end!
-The followiing is from February 4th, 2023.
-My book has achieved its own life force!
+As an e-Book, after achieving #1 Best Sellers Ranking in Private Practice Management and #1 in Psychology Reference on Day 2 of publication, it remained there for days on end!
+The following is from February 4th, 2023.
+My book achieved its own life force, but it still needs reviews to keep it top-of-the-page for clinicians looking for this type of resource.

 For You:

-Most importantly: Keep your head above water.
+Keep your head above water.
+Take deep breaths for those deep dives in private practice.
 Float when you need to.

-Keep up your good work providing services to those who need them!
+Thank you for your good work providing services to those who need them!
+The world changes for the better with each step you take.

 For Me and You:

-Get your copy of my new ebook to have all the resources you didn’t know you needed to know about for your private practice at your fingertips, forever.
+Get your copy of my book for access to oodles of information and resources you didn’t know you needed for your private practice.
 Then, if you feel so inclined, bless my book with a review.
-Star Ratings and Reviews help the mysterious Amazon algorithms notice so that others can find it.
+Star Ratings and Reviews help the mysterious Amazon algorithms notice so that others can find it, too.

 Amazon Author Page

-Wishing you all health, peace, and grand adventure in 2023.
+Wishing you all health, peace, and grand adventures.

 Does Medicare require a real brick-n-mortar office for your private psychotherapy practice address?